The Three Cornerstones of Our New West Philosophy

-New West has subsequently been named twice by the California Department of Education as a prestigious California Distinguished School (2009 and 2014).
+New West has subsequently been named thrice by the California Department of Education as a prestigious California Distinguished School (2009, 2014, and 2019).

 The curriculum emphasizes four core area subjects at each grade level: Reading/Language Arts, Mathematics, History/Social Science, and Science.
 These classes are taught by the school’s full-time teachers who base their lessons on the California curricular standards for each subject.

 6th – 8th grade students choose two electives per semester from a changing menu of available courses.
 Electives have included: Youth in Action, Art, Poetry, Creative Writing, Dance, Drama, Film Critic, iMovie, Band (beginning/advanced), Robotics, Spanish (beginning/intermediate), History of Rock and Roll, Student Government, Study Skills, Strategic Games, and Yearbook.

 New West is fully inclusive in providing students with disabilities with a free and appropriate education in the least restrictive environment as an integral part of the school's educational culture.

 Besides the usual classroom quizzes and exams, assessment tests are given at regular intervals to evaluate each student’s entry-level skills and progress toward mastering grade-level standards.
 All New West students participate in the statewide standardized testing (CAASPP) each spring.
 CELDT (California English Language Development Test).

 New West Charter has a fully-functional library for middle and high school students.